promanenko/gigaspaces-sbp-jekyll/custom-eviction.markdown

 - Currently example is evicting any orders older than 1 minute old.
 - A TestClient loads Orders into the space.
 After 1 minute `Evictor` gets into action and starts evicting any data older than 1 minute old.

-Some relavent code from the example,
+Some relevant code from the example,

 {% inittab Polling Evictor Example %}